bridgetownrb/bridgetown/bridgetown-website/src/_docs/commands/plugins.md

 ### Copying Files out of Plugin Source Folders

-Bridgetown gem-based plugins which provide [source manifests](/docs/plugins/source-manifests) may add content to your such as layouts, pages, static files, and Liquid components from folders in the gem.
+Bridgetown gem-based plugins/themes which provide [source manifests](/docs/plugins/source-manifests) may add content to your site such as layouts, pages, static files, and Liquid components from folders in the gem.

 If you ever need to _override_ some of that content, you can use the `plugins cd` command.
 The syntax is as follows: